 Introduction

-Extended spectrum beta-lactamase producing Enterobacteriaceae (ESBL-E) are a significant threat to human health, and have been identified by the World Health Organisation as a pathogen of critical importance1.
+Extended spectrum beta-lactamase producing Enterobacteriaceae (ESBL-E) are a significant threat to human health, and have been identified by the World Health Organisation as pathogens of critical importance1.
 In sub-Saharan Africa (sSA), it is increasingly clear that a significant proportion of invasive Enterobacteriaceae infections are ESBL-E and the absence of second line antimicrobials can render infections with these pathogens locally untreatable2.
 Strategies to interrupt ESBL-E transmission that can be practically deployed at scale in low resource settings are urgently needed.

 Gut mucosal colonisation with Enterobacteriaceae is thought to precede invasive infection 3,4, and so preventing ESBL-E colonisation is an attractive strategy for prevention of invasive disease.
 However, data describing the basic epidemiology of ESBL-E colonisation in sSA, necessary to inform putative interventions targeted at reducing colonisation, are poorly described.
 A 2016 meta-analysis of community ESBL-E carriage prevalence among healthy individuals, found only four studies from sSA with a pooled prevalence of 15% (95% CI 4-31%), and significant between-study heterogeneity5.
 No studies described risk factors from Africa.
 We were aware of a number of studies that had been published since 2016 including a number that described ESBL-E carriage in any population, so undertook a systematic review and meta-analysis with two aims: firstly, to describe the prevalence of ESBL-E gut mucosal colonisation in sSA; and secondly, to describe any risk factors associated with colonisation.